 Chairperson: Anne Pasero, Ph.D.

-Department of Foreign Languages and Literatures website
+Department of Languages, Literatures and Cultures website

-The Department offers eight languages: Arabic, Chinese (Mandarin), French, German, Classical Greek, Italian, Latin and Spanish.
+The department offers eight languages: Arabic, Chinese (Mandarin), French, German, Classical Greek, Italian, Latin and Spanish.
 Whether you are beginning our studies in a new language, or continuing one begun in high school, you'll discover that your language classes target useful communicative skills and open new perspectives on the world, including your own.
 You'll find that our courses range across subjects as diverse as "Late Roman Literature," "The Art of Genocide: Holocaust, Cambodia Rwanda," and "Writing Nature: Environmental Justice in Contemporary Latin American Literature".
 This diversity reflects our faculty, which includes internationally known scholars, and educators recognized for excellence in teaching, advising and community service.
-But we know our students, and every semester faculty discover new ways to integrate language learning, community and social activities.
+But we know our students, and every term faculty discover new ways to integrate language learning, community and social activities.

 Arabic, Chinese and Italian are taught through the advanced intermediate level, but also include courses in civilization and literature in English translation.
 (The majority of our literature offerings are part of the Marquette University Core of Common Studies.)